 Payment of University Charges: All charges must be paid, or arrangements for payment made with the Student Accounts Office by the indicated due date on the billing statement.
 Failure to comply will result in removal from classes, as well as from room placement in the residence halls.
 Vacated places in classes and rooms will then be made available to students on waiting lists.
 To be enrolled, it will be necessary for the student to re-register for classes through the Course Add/Drop period at the beginning of the semester and to reapply for resident hall living.

-President's List.
-A matriculated undergraduate student carrying a minimum of three (3) credit-bearing Day Division and/or Continuing Education Division courses earns a place on this honor roll (published after the end of each fall and spring semester) after earning a semester Grade Point Average (GPA) of 3.30 or higher for each of three consecutive semesters.
-The student must maintain this average to remain on this list.
+A matriculated undergraduate student carrying a minimum of three (3) course-credits in a fall or spring term earns a place on the honor roll (published after the end of every fall and spring semester) after earning a GPA of 3.30 or higher for each of three (3) consecutive semesters.
+The student must maintain this average to remain on the list.

-Dean's List.
-A matriculated undergraduate student carrying a minimum of three (3) credit-bearing Day Division and/or Continuing Education Division courses earns a place on this honor roll (published after the end of each fall and spring semester) for each semester in which the student earns a semester GPA of 3.30 or higher.
-A student is eligible for the Dean's List if one of the courses has "P/F' status.
+A matriculated undergraduate student carrying a minimum of three (3) course-credits in a fall or spring term earns a place on this honor roll (published after the end of every fall and spring semester) for each semester in which the student earns a GPA of 3.30 or higher.
+A student is eligible for Dean’s List if one of the four courses has “P/F” status.

 Registration Course Limit: Students may register for a maximum of four (4) course-credits during the advanced registration period - this includes MATH 095 General Mathematics (a non-credit course).
 Additional courses may be added, if available, during the Course Add/Drop Period at the start of the semester.
 Students may take up to five (5) course-credits only with the written consent of the advisor and the major department chair.
 This process is intended to assure all students a fair opportunity to secure regular course loads.
 The minimum academic load for full time attendance per semester is three (3) course-credits.